 - risks across livelihood.

-To mitigate risks would need a correlated adaptation strategy such as mobility, storage, diversification, communal pooling and market exchange.
-The goal of climate adaptation strategies is to achieve a “secured livelihood” in post-disaster environments in the context of rural communities.
+To mitigate risks, a correlated adaptation strategy such as mobility, storage, diversification, communal pooling, and market exchange would be needed.
+The goal of climate adaptation strategies is to achieve a “secured livelihood” in post-disaster environments in rural communities.

-A “secure livelihood” in the study involves the intersection of food, water, and energy.
-Security of these basic needs is also linked to socio-cultural security.
+The study’s definition of a “secure livelihood” involves the intersection of food, water, and energy.
+The security of these basic needs is also linked to socio-cultural security.

-During interviews and group discussions with participants, researchers found that participants demonstrate thorough knowledge and understanding of the local flood flows, extent, and community impacts.
+During interviews and group discussions, researchers found that participants demonstrated thorough knowledge and understanding of the local flood flows, extent, and community impacts.

-The information they provide is more detailed than the data supplied by hydrology and remote sensing approaches at a local scale.
+They provide more detailed information than the data supplied by hydrology and remote sensing approaches at a local scale.

-Hence, researchers suggest that it is vital to use local knowledge and scientific data when formulating climate adaptation planning and strategies.
+Hence, researchers suggest using local knowledge and scientific data when formulating climate adaptation planning and strategies is vital.

 Regarding external interventions, like relocating communities, an example cited in the study demonstrates that sometimes interventions without proper local consultations can fail and contribute to communities’ maladaptation.